 I'll admit it, I'm totally obsessed with scuba diving.
 Every country I visit I go out of my way to head to the ocean and dive straight in.
 I'll miss tourist attractions, nights out, and days on the beach because of it.
 So on my latest solo adventure around the Middle East I gave myself the challange of diving as many countries as I could along the Red Sea.
 A, because it is my favourite dive spot in the world and B, because a scuba dive mission is the best mission of all.
 So I documented my dives in Egypt, Israel and Jordan to bring to you my opinion on the best country to dive the Red Sea.
 Let's do this....

 Most people come to Jordan to visit Petra and Wadi Rum, but if you look beyound the tourist attractions (all be it, amazing ones) you may stumble across the small ocean-side town of Aqaba, on the southermost part of Jordan.
 Sitting right on the Red Sea, Aqaba is home to some brilliant dive sites and lively,healthy corals.
 Unlike Eilat in Israel and Dahab, Egypt, here you can see big and small animals alike.
 On one dive you may see whale sharks, and the next a nudibranch.
 Shore diving isn't a big thing, which means it's all about days out on boats - the best kind of dive days.
-A standout dive opertaion is Deep Blue Dive Centre who offer the best facilities this side of the Red Sea.
-Brand new equipment, proffesional staff, and a day out on their boat you won't forget.
-Ask for freelance scuba instructor Omar Madain ( the one that took all these awesome photos) and tell him Girls that Scuba Sarah sent you!
+A standout dive instructor - who offers the best facilities this side of the Red Sea, with brand new equipment, proffesional staff, and a day out on the boat you won't forget is scuba instructor Omar Madain ( the one that took all these awesome photos) and tell him Girls that Scuba Sarah sent you!

 If you were to ask me whether it was worth diving in Eilat, I would have to say no from my experiece.
 While the dive sites are nice, and there is plenty to see, the ocean is full of beginner divers, in-experienced divers, and divers that don't care about the ocean.
 Eilat is a popular holiday destination and if you are a first time diver I'm sure is amazing.
 But for anyone wanting to do some serious diving I would say stay away from the crowded shores of Eilat.
 As far as I know, this is the only place you can scuba dive in Israel, so therefore, I think its worth keeping to the overland activites.
 Eilat is really beautiful, the desert is breathtaking and the chilled vibe is perfect for getting away from the city life in Tel Aviv.
 I LOVED my solo travels through Israel, I really fell for the country, but unfortanely not the scuba diving.
 If you are looking for a dive shop in Eilat I can reccomened Aqua Sport, but there are literally dozens scattered along the shore line.